Porto Alegre: The city

 The city is on a delta resulting from the junction of five rivers, officially called Guaíba Lake (popularly mentioned as a river, too).
-The city dates from the mid-18th century, when immigrants from the Azores, islands in the Atlantic Ocean that are part of Portugal, settled in the area, encouraged by the Portuguese government.
+The city dates from the mid-18th century, when colonist from the Azores, islands in the Atlantic Ocean that are part of Portugal, settled in the area, sponsored by the Portuguese colonyimmi.
 The city was officially established in 1742.
 Porto Alegre is one of the wealthiest cities in Latin America and one of the most diverse.
-Its residents includes immigrants from Portugal, Russia, Germany, Italy, Spain, Ukraine and Poland.
+Its residents includes indigenous Brazilians, afro-Brazilians, immigrants from Portugal, Russia, Germany, Italy, Spain, Ukraine and Poland.
 There are also significant Arab and Jewish contingents among its population.
-The Afro-Brazilian population of the state is concentrated in the city.
+The Afro-Brazilian population of the state tends to be concentrated in the city.

 Before this, Porto Alegre was the port of Viamão on the shore of Guaíba Lake.
 Its previous name was Porto dos Casais (Port of the Couples). and it was initially settled by Azoreans.
 Many families of settlers came from the city of Rio Grande in the littoral Lagunar region, to the south, a military fortress at that time.
 Today Rio Grande is the most important port of the State of Rio Grande do Sul.
 The city is also known as "Porto do Sol" (Port of the Sun) and "Cidade Sorriso" (Smile City).
 More than 70 neighborhoods (see below) are part of the city and two-thirds of the population are concentrated in the Zona Norte (Northern Zone), where most of the economic activity, including the city center, takes place.

 Porto Alegre was the seat of the World Social Forum in 2001, 2002, 2003, 2005 and 2010.
 As the second largest city in southern Brazil, it is an important industrial center in the area.
-It is also a center for gaúcho (the popular name for natives of the state) history and culture, famous for its churrasco (barbecue) and chimarrão (a strong and hot tea prepared from erva mate).
+It is also a center for gaúcho (the popular name for natives of the state) history and culture, famous for its churrasco (barbecue) and chimarrão (a strong and hot tea prepared from yerba mate).
 In 2000, the literacy rate was 97%.
 The high quality of life is one of the city's main features.